 I recently broke up with my girlfriend of four years, and almost everything you described in this story about leaving a happy relationship, I felt, too.
 I guess I’m wondering…how do I know if I made the right decision in leaving?
 Did you regret it?
 Why did you leave?
 Was it a chemistry issue?
 A lack of compatibility?
 I’m in the midst of intense guilty sadness and am questioning whether I made the right call.
 My mind says I did…that if we got back together, I would just continue the cycle of going through the motions and being half-bored all the time.
 But on the other hand, my ex-girlfriend wants nothing more than for this to work and I’m afraid I’m making a huge mistake.
 Am I a monster for leaving someone who loves me unconditionally?

 I’m so sorry to hear you’re heartbroken.
 I know that dark place really well and (platitude incoming) the only thing that helped was time.
+Or rather, the inevitable healing that will happen within that time.
 I know that advice isn’t overly helpful, though.
 I know the thought of getting over your grief sounds just as upsetting as being in it.
-I know.
+I’ve felt that.

+Time and space serve an important function.
 When a relationship reaches a breaking point, that means something.
-Whether or not the reasons are ironclad, they need to be observed from an emotional distance to be fully understood.
-That can’t happen if you’re still talking to one another.
-Believe me, I’ve tried to “heal together” or “stay in touch,” and I’ve reversed breakups that shouldn’t have been reversed.
+Whether the reasons are ironclad or evergreen, I think they need to be observed from an emotional distance to be fully understood.
+And that can’t happen if you’re still talking to one another.
+Believe me, I’ve tried to “heal together” or “stay in touch,” and I’ve hurt more than I needed to and reversed breakups that shouldn’t have been reversed.
 It all felt very reasonable and level-headed in the moment (We’re adults!
 We still care about each other!
-We can handle this!), but it was self-sabotage, every time and without a doubt.
+We can handle this!), but it was self-sabotage, every time without a doubt.
 Even if the decision to break up seems ludicrous in the height of grief, I don’t think two people can healthily help each other nor come back together under those circumstances.
 The allure of pain relief is too great; no one’s thinking straight.

 Of course, this has just been my experience (in both practice and observation), and all rules have exceptions, but not talking and taking time to heal are clichés for a reason.
 They just feel more complicated than you expect them to.

 To answer your question, I ended that relationship due to a lack of compatibility.
-We were wonderful in a lot of ways, but there were certain things I felt were missing from the beginning, things I couldn’t stop myself from wanting no matter how hard I tried.
+We were wonderful in a lot of ways, and could have continued on the way we were, but there were certain things I felt were missing from the beginning—things I couldn’t stop myself from wanting no matter how hard I tried.
 (A maddening truth I dodged for years.)
 Ultimately, my desire to find those things overcame my desire to stay with him.
-I fought with myself a lot about that, but can now say, with my head held high, that it was not an unreasonable desire.
-I was not just bored, nor was I looking for Prince Charming.
+I fought with myself a lot about that, but can now say with my head held high that it was not an unreasonable desire.
+I was not just bored, nor was I “looking for Prince Charming.”
 I was just looking for something different.

 My parents (who have a great marriage, but are very different from each other) have always said a lasting relationship is built on kindness, not a perfect match.
 It’s something I’ve always held close, and my respect for them and their marriage made my decision to leave a “kind” relationship in search of a “better match” much harder.
 But while I still hope to engender their approach one day, I’ve also come to appreciate they’re from a different time.
 They didn’t toil over their decision to commit, and they could never wrap their heads around how much I did.

-You are not a monster.
+You are not a monster for wanting something else.
 What you did was save yourself from a relationship you knew you would continue to find unfulfilling.
 You answered your gut, in spite of your fear, and if you reread your question, you said as much yourself.
-You also saved someone you deeply care about from investing in a relationship in which her partner wasn’t all-in.
+You also saved someone you deeply care about from investing in a relationship in which her partner wasn’t all in.
 I think your decision was ultimately a kindness to her, too.

-Photo by Ann Hermes/The Christian Science Monitor via Getty Images.
+Photo by Flashpop/Smashed egg timer via Getty Images.